armory/docs/content/en/continuous-deployment/installation/armory-operator/op-quickstart.md

       type: LoadBalancer
 ```

-The Armory Operator uses Halyard to deploy Armory Continuous Deployment.
+The Armory Operator contains Halyard to manage a portion of the deployment Armory Continuous Deployment.
-See [Custom Halyard Configuration]({{< ref "op-advanced-config.md" >}}) if you need to modify Halyard so you can use Armory Continuous Deployment features.
+See [Advanced Operator Configuration]({{< ref "op-advanced-config.md" >}}) if you need to override the default settings for the Halyard Container for some advanced features.

 Deploy using `kubectl`: